Skip to main content

 Geocoding

 Geocoding allows you to retrieve longitude and latitude coordinates for a given address.
 Geocoding is done by making a call to the TrimbleMaps.Geocoder.geocode method.
-The geocode method takes an object with four possible parameters.
+The geocode method takes a single configuration object with four possible properties.

 Input Parameters